zmh-program/chatnio/README.md

    - If the environment is not properly set up, it may cause the service to fail.
 Please ensure that your MySQL and Redis services are running smoothly (for Docker deployment, you'll need to set up external services manually).
 4. **My server is ARM architecture, does this project support ARM architecture?**
    - Yes.
 The Chat Nio project uses BuildX to build multi-arch images, so you can run it directly with docker-compose or docker without any additional configuration.
    - If you are using a build installation, you can compile directly on the ARM machine without any additional configuration.
-If you are compiling on an x86 machine, please use `GOARCH=arm64 go build -o chatnio` for cross-compilation and upload it to the ARM machine for execution.
+If you are compiling on an x86 machine, please use `GOARCH=arm64 go build -o chatboom` for cross-compilation and upload it to the ARM machine for execution.
 5. **How do I change the default root password?**
    - Please click on the avatar in the top right corner or the user box at the bottom of the sidebar to go to the backend management, click on the Modify Root Password under the Operation Bar of the General Settings in the System Settings.
 Alternatively, you can choose to modify the root user's password in the User Management.
 6. **What is the backend domain in the System Settings?**